-- > Strengthen financial aid and outreach programs that enable the broadest range of students from across the country and around the world to attend Skidmore. - Increase endowment support for financial aid budget by \$2 million through successful completion of the Creating Our Future campaign [requires increasing endowment by \$40 million]. - Explore an alternative admissions pathway that foregrounds creativity, and evaluate other admissions practices (e.g., use of standardized tests) that may serve to limit applicant pools. - Develop Creativity Scholarship Program of need-based aid targeting highly creative students interested in all areas of the curriculum [requires increasing endowment by \$10 million to support \$125,000 of new awards to each class]. - Develop ways to recruit in new secondary schools in targeted areas (e.g., southern cities with substantial populations of professionals originally from other parts of the country). - Explore ways to expand participation by all entering students in pre-orientation programs.
-[Additional funding required in annual budget: approximately \$220,000.]
+- Strengthen financial aid and outreach programs that enable the broadest range of students from across the country and around the world to attend Skidmore. - Increase endowment support for financial aid budget by \$2M through successful completion of Creating our Future Campaign [requires increasing endowment by \$40M]. - Explore alternative admissions pathway that foregrounds creativity and evaluate other admissions practices (e.g., use of standardized tests) that may serve to limit applicant pools. - Develop Creativity Scholarship Program of need-based aid targeting highly creative students interested in all areas of the curriculum [requires increasing endowment by \$10M to support \$125K of new awards to each class]. - Develop ways to recruit in new secondary schools in targeted areas (e.g., Southern cities with substantial populations of professionals originally from other parts of the country).

+• Explore ways to expand participation by all entering students in pre-orientation programs.
+[Additional funding required in annual budget: approximately \$220K.]

-- Strengthen programs that enhance access to academic opportunities for all students. - Expand the Summer Educational Experiences-Beyond the Campus (SEE-Beyond), SSFIAP (Skidmore Summer Funded Internship Award Program), and collaborative research programs-to ensure that all students engage in at least one such experience prior to graduation.
-Establish fundraising goals to support these initiatives [requires increasing endowment by \$50 million]. - Increase our commitment to open educational resources (OER) in order to ensure that Skidmore students have access to sources without needing to pay out of pocket. - Develop new creative ways to position Skidmore graduates to take their initial steps into their postcollege lives and enhance ongoing career support for all graduates. - Assist students in establishing goals for their first year out of college, while encouraging them to work with the Career Development Center beyond graduation to make continuing and effective progress along their unique career paths.
+Strengthen programs that enhance access to academic opportunities for all students.

+- Expand the Summer Educational Experiences Beyond the Campus (SEE-Beyond), SSFIAP (Skidmore Summer Funded Internship Program), and Collaborative Research programs to ensure that all students engage in at least one such experience prior to graduation.
+Establish fund raising goals to support these initiatives [requires increasing endowment by \$50M]. - Increase our commitment to open educational resources (OER) in order to ensure that Skidmore students have access to sources without needing to pay out of pocket.

+Develop new creative ways to position Skidmore graduates to take their initial steps into their post-College lives and enhance ongoing career support for all graduates.

+- Assist students in establishing goals for their first year out of college, while encouraging them to work with the Career Development Center beyond graduation to make continuing and effective progress along their unique career paths.
 Establish metrics to track outcomes.
-Use that information to further enhance programs to assist students in making the transition from their undergraduate careers to their later lives. - Set and achieve targets for percentage of students in each graduating class who make use of the Career Development Center; identify and track outcome targets associated with this activity. - Archive high-quality student research in Skidmore's institutional repository, Creative Matter, so that it will be preserved and made available to scholars from around the world far into the future, and so that it can be used by our graduates to demonstrate past accomplishments. - Strengthen affinity networks (e.g., SkidBiz, Visual Arts) and establish new ones to further engage alumni and parents creatively in positioning our graduates to achieve their professional goals.
+Use that information to further enhance programs to assist students in making the transition from their undergraduate careers to their later lives. - Set and achieve targets for percentage of students in each graduating class who have made use of the Career Development Center; identify and track outcome targets associated with this activity. - Archive high-quality student research in Skidmore's institutional repository, Creative Matter, so that it will be preserved and made available to scholars from around the world far into the future, and so that it can be used by our graduates to demonstrate past accomplishments. - Strengthen affinity networks (e.g., SkidBiz, Visual Arts) and establish new ones to further engage alumni and parents creatively in positioning our graduates to achieve their professional goals.

-GOAL III: Well-Being-To Strengthen the Inclusiveness, Health, and Well-Being of Our Community: We will create new opportunities for developing the skills that will make Skidmore a more healthful, inclusive, and creative community.
+GOAL III: Well-Being - To Strengthen the Inclusiveness, Health, and Well-Being of

+Our Community: We will create new opportunities for developing the skills that will make Skidmore a more healthful, inclusive, and creative community.